igncp/writing-trainer/packages/chrome-extension/README.md

 - Build: `npm run build`
 - Go to `chrome://extensions/`
 - Enable Developer Mode in the top right
-- Click Load Uncompressed in the top left
+- Click "Load Uncompressed" in the top left
 - Choose the `dist` directory
 - After this, on rebuild you can choose to just refresh the extension